educelab/volume-cartographer/README.md

 ## Getting started
 New to Volume Cartographer?
-A great place to get started with virtual unwrapping is the [excellent tutorial](https://scrollprize.org/tutorial3) put together by [the Vesuvius Challenge](https://scrollprize.org/).
+A great place to get started with virtual unwrapping is the [tutorial](https://scrollprize.org/tutorial3) put together by [the Vesuvius Challenge](https://scrollprize.org/).

+See our [application list](docs/pages/apps-list.md) for an overview of our available applications and utilities.

 ## Installation
 ### Using Homebrew